 Our core staff are augmented by project staff or contractors on an as-needed basis.

-Bruce Fatkin, Business Advisor - Bruce is a native to Abbotsford and a former farmer in the Bradner area.
-As an employee of Community Futures for six years, he led several agricultural tourism and industry sector development projects and worked for a while helping emerging local small businesses with business planning and start-up.
-With the Fraser Basin Council of BC, Bruce helped form a local agricultural products marketing group in Agassiz and conducted a feasibility study for a farmers market in the area.
+Bruce Fatkin, Business Coach for the Fraser Valley Self Employment Program - Bruce is a native to Abbotsford, father of two daughters (now with a total of 5 grandchildren) and a former farmer in the Bradner area.
+With Community Futures offices in Mission and Abbotsford (now Chilliwack), he led several agricultural tourism and industry sector development projects. and worked for a while helping emerging local small businesses with business planning and start-up.
+With the Fraser Basin Council of BC, Bruce helped form a local agricultural products marketing group in Agassiz and conducted a feasibility study for a farmers’ market in the area.
 He also worked with the hazelnut and crayfish sectors on value-added pre-feasibility investigations.
-He currently manages the Abbotsford Farm and Country Market and helps other non-profit organizations with project management as needed.
-Bruce serves on other non-profit boards including FarmStart BC and the Abbotsford/Mission Operation Red Nose.
+He recently retired after 11 years as manager the Abbotsford Farm and Country Market and still helps the provincial farmers’ markets association and other non-profit organizations with project management as needed.
+Bruce remains self-employed in semi-retirement and still works with Self Employment Program clients as needed.